Alzheimer's still has no cure, but two types of drugs can help manage symptoms of the disease.By Mayo Clinic Staff

 Because Alzheimer's is a progressive disease, your symptoms and care plan will change over time.
 If you're taking an Alzheimer's drug, ongoing review of your care plan will include working with your doctor to decide how long you should continue your medication.

-- Alzheimer's disease fact sheet.
-National Institute on Aging. http://www.nia.nih.gov/alzheimers/publication/alzheimers-disease-fact-sheet.
-Accessed April 30, 2014.
+- Alzheimer's disease medications fact sheet.
+National Institute on Aging. https://www.nia.nih.gov/alzheimers/publication/alzheimers-disease-medications-fact-sheet.
+Accessed April 28, 2017.

-- Current Alzheimer’s treatments.
-Alzheimer's Association. http://www.alz.org/research/science/alzheimers_disease_treatments.asp.
-Accessed April 30, 2014.
+- Mild cognitive impairment.
+Alzheimer's Association. http://www.alz.org/dementia/mild-cognitive-impairment-mci.asp.
+Accessed April 30, 2017.

-- Press D, et al. Treatment of dementia. http://www.uptodate.com/home.
+- Press D, et al. Treatment of dementia. https://www.uptodate.com/home.
 Accessed April 28, 2017.